Maheshkarri4444/bitcoin-rust/README.md

 ---

+## 📝 What I Missed & Plan for Next Time

+- **Transaction Fees**
+  - Currently, there are no transaction fees implemented.
+Adding fees will incentivize miners beyond the block subsidy and allow prioritization of transactions.

+- **Full Chain Propagation**
+  - Right now, the entire chain is sent to peers whenever a block is created.
+While this works for a small test network, in real-world blockchains only the new block (or missing blocks) are propagated.
+Next time, I will optimize propagation to reduce unnecessary data transfer.

+- **Improved P2P Communication**
+  - Currently, the peer-to-peer communication is built using `TcpStream` and `Listener` but wrapped via WebSockets for simplicity.
+Next iteration, I plan to experiment with raw TCP, as well as explore using **UDP** and **QUIC** (like Solana) to achieve lower latency and more robust networking.

+---

 ## ⚙️ Configuration
 - `HTTP_PORT` — HTTP server port (default `3001`).
 - `P2P_PORT` — WebSocket peer port (default `5001`).